OpenAI Playground

 Limitations

 The warning remains the same: Playground success is not production validation.
 Real workloads introduce different context distributions, latency constraints, safety boundaries, and user behavior.
-The tool is better structured now, but it still sits upstream from live-system testing.
+The tool is better structured now, but it still sits upstream from live-system testing and release instrumentation.

 Practical Tips

 Treat prompt versions like code artifacts.
 Publish deliberately, attach variables instead of hardcoding inputs, and rerun linked evals whenever you make changes.
-If the integration matters, move from Playground to staging quickly and test with real payload shapes instead of just polished demo examples.
+If the integration matters, move from Playground to staging quickly and test with real payload shapes instead of polished demo examples.
+If you are using the optimizer, treat it as a draft improvement pass rather than automatic truth and review every change before shipping.

 Verdict

-OpenAI Playground is now a stronger pre-production workspace than it was a year ago.
-It is best used as a prompt and schema lab with versioning and eval discipline, followed by real API testing before release.
+OpenAI Playground is a stronger pre-production workspace than the old testing-only version.
+It is best used as a prompt lab with versioning, eval hooks, and a short path into production code, followed by real API and staging validation before release.